What is Kelp?

 “Iodine: Why You Need It & Why You Can’t Live Without It” 5th Edition ~ Dr. Brownstein

-Vykon Inc. was founded by Lisa Pitel-Killah, Hair Mineral Analysis Expert, Functional Medicine Practitioner and multi-time Kettlebell Sport World Champion.
+Vykon Inc. was founded by Lisa Pitel-Killah, Hair Mineral Analysis Expert, Functional Diagnostic Practitioner and multi-time Kettlebell Sport World Champion.
 Vykon Performance and Custom supplements are proud to be all natural, with absolutely nothing artificial.
 Lisa and the Vykon team are committed to being innovative, forward thinking and believe that everyone deserves to be limitless, naturally!